geudde/attic-chest/pages/01.attic-chest/02.attributions/docs.md

 ---

-<span class="title">A List of Contributions read from the Attic Chest from Febry 22d 1814 to July 15th 1816 including the 6th, 7th and 8th Seasons</span>
+<span class="title-small">A List of Contributions read from the Attic Chest from Febry 22d 1814 to July 15th 1816 including the 6th, 7th and 8th Seasons</span>

 <table style="width: 250px; font-size: 0.8em; margin-left: 5em; margin-bottom: 2em;">
 	<tr>